EvanHarder/MovieTheatre/README.txt

 upon picking these seats. the user can click the green confirm button to confirm their choices.

 TODO:
-make assigning movies to theatres work.
 Input exceptions. fix movie settings to be actual data. startTime (prolyl when assigning a movie).
-Duration(maybe make a funciton that turns duration into an int and make the orgional duration a string.)
+Duration(maybe make a funciton that turns duration into an int and make the orgional duration a string.) reciept